In Honor of

 Compare that to one of my projects.

 I could afford to spend 5 days to shoot it.
 (I was there 9 days.
 I lost 2 days in travel, used 2 days for my 180 project and had 5 days left to shoot De Wallen.
 In reality I produced De Wallen with only 4 1/2 days of shooting time as I was rained out for half a day.)
-I had basically no cooperation from anyone other than paying a few gals for couple minutes of shoot time.
+I had basically no cooperation from anyone, no fixer, no $ other than paying a few gals for couple minutes of shoot time.
 The vast majority of the work was candid.

 Everything I take for gear has to be carried on my back when I travel.
 I can’t leave it in my room for fear of theft, nor can I afford to travel with an assistant to carry some of it.
 Whatever fits in one backpack is my kit that is married to me for the duration…even when I go food shopping.